 (1) Purpose.
-The purpose of 603 CMR 52.00 is to provide uniform rules and procedures governing the establishment and operation of Commonwealth of Massachusetts virtual schools.
+The purpose of 603 CMR 52.00 is to provide uniform rules and procedures governing the establishment and operation of Commonwealth of Massachusetts virtual schools and single district virtual schools.

 52.02: Definitions

 As used in 603 CMR 52.00, unless the context clearly requires otherwise, terms shall have the following meanings: